Windsor.ai Connectors API Documentation

 https://onboard.windsor.ai/api/team/generate-co-user-url/?allowed_sources=linkedin&api_key=YOUR_API_KEYThis link allows the user to connect only the LinkedIn data source.

-Authorization Link for any data source
+Authorization link for any data source

 Use this endpoint if you want the user to connect any data source supported by Windsor.ai: